 What is the purpose of God's choice?

-(1) It's purpose is that we would obey (literally means to "hear under" picture of listening and submitting to that which is heard) and
+- That we would obey (literally means to "hear under" = listening and submitting to what is heard)

 How many times does Paul state God has chosen?